SFCo. provides complete custom framing service

 Who are my customers?

 I work directly for individuals like you who are looking for honest, made-to-last frames to protect, enhance and honor their most treasured pictures.
 Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, my customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
 People come to me because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
 Also, they understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
-While we’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
+While I’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), my versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
 Read testimonials here…

 What kinds of items do I frame?